gaebar/vietgram-1/README.md

 ## Install

-`brew install pipenv`

-`pipenv install`

 `yarn install`

-### Initialize the PostgreSQL database
+### Initialize the MongoDB database

 `yarn seed`

 ### Run the app

+Start the MongoDB Daemon (Background Process):

+`mongod`

 Start the backend server

 `yarn serve:back`

-Starts the frontend server
+Start the frontend server

 `yarn serve:front`

-## Deploy
+## Deployment

-With heroku, automatically deploys from new code is pushed to `master`
+With heroku, automatically deploys when new code is pushed to `master`